 - Your Website Visitors Are Giving You Data–Leverage It

-This doesn’t always fulfil what marketers need.
-Sometime you will want to capture traffic source using UTMs and hidden form fields.
+This doesn’t always fulfill what marketers need.
+Sometimes you will want to capture traffic source using UTMs and hidden form fields.
 Get clued up on all the different options you have.